Estimate Time5 min

 One less worry

 One factor that suggests that any downturn could be mild is the recent moderation of energy prices.
-When the war between Ukraine and Russia began, high oil prices raised anxiety, putting noticeable pressure on many people’s budgets and raising questions about whether 1970s-style stagflation could return.
+When the war between Ukraine and Russia began in 2022, high oil prices raised anxiety, putting noticeable pressure on many people’s budgets and raising questions about whether 1970s-style stagflation could return.

-But over the past year, energy prices have come down and the chance of a 1970s-style oil shock now appears minimal.
-Indeed, Chisholm says that oil prices would need to rise to between $150 and $160 per barrel on a sustained basis to create the type of a shock that historically has been capable of tipping the economy into recession.
+But over the past year, energy prices have come down to where they were before the war began and the chance of a 1970s-style oil shock now appears minimal.
+Rising tensions in the Middle East could still affect energy prices, but Director of Quantitative Market Strategy Denise Chisholm says that oil prices would need to rise to between $150 and $160 per barrel on a sustained basis to create the type of a shock that historically has been capable of tipping the economy into recession.

 How should you invest now?

-The evidence that a severe recession is not imminent is strong, but investors—like consumers—may remain anxious.
-But while stocks have historically fallen during recessions, they have returned almost 10% in the year after the yield curve inverted, says Chisholm.
+The evidence that a recession is not imminent is strong, but investors—like consumers—may remain anxious, and while stocks have historically fallen during recessions, they have returned almost 10% in the year after the yield curve inverted, says Chisholm.

 Research stocks, ETFs, or mutual funds